Born May, 1941. Perth, Western Australia.

 Graduating M.B.,B.S.
-(Bachelor of Medicine, Bachelor of Surgery) 1973, he spent most of his professional career as a general practitioner in Perth and Melbourne.
-He worked four years for the International Organisation for Migration assisting resettlement of Vietnamese refugees in Hong Kong.
-Then followed a year based in Moscow assisting resettlement of Russian Jewish migrants to the United States.
+(Bachelor of Medicine, Bachelor of Surgery) in 1973, he spent most of his professional career in family medicine in Perth and Melbourne.
+In 1989, he worked for the International Organisation for Migration in Hong Kong assessing Vietnamese refugees for resettlement, then spent a year in Moscow assisting resettlement of Russian Jewish migrants to the United States.

-In 1995, a chance healing phenomenon using a cereal grass extract reignited Dr. Chris’ flagging passion for practising medicine.
-Since then, he has used wheatgrass to help thousands of patients overcome conditions for which pharmaceuticals have limited benefit or, no suitable pharmaceuticals were available.
-For example, molluscum contagiosum, anal fissure, diabetic foot ulcers, burns and steroid-dependent eczema.
-Also, the safety, cost and virtual absence of adverse effects using wheatgrass for healing, makes it ideal for use by everyone – health practitioners and general public alike.
+In 1995, a chance observation of a healing phenomenon by a cereal grass extract reignited Dr. Chris’ then flagging passion for practising medicine.
+Since then, he has used wheatgrass successfully to assist healing of many conditions for which no effective pharmaceuticals were available, such as molluscum contagiosum, diabetic foot ulcers and burns.

-Dr. Reynolds is most likely a world leader in his clinical experience, scientific knowledge and understanding of how wheatgrass and other cereals achieve their beneficial effects.
+Dr. Reynolds is a world leader in the clinical use and scientific knowledge of wheatgrass as a natural healing agent.

 Reynolds, C., Galvin G. The availability of patients for teaching purposes in the Perth metropolitan area, March to May, 1971.
 Med.
 J. Aust.
 1972 Oct 14;2(16):891-5.

 Reynolds, C. The demise of chlorophyll and a fresh look at wheatgrass therapy.
 J. Australasian Integrative Med.
 May, 2004.
 (PDF)